MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 Browser automation actions can run even when the web browser is minimized, or the target tab isn't the focused tab.
 This functionality allows you to perform other activities on your computer while a browser automation flow is running.

+> [!IMPORTANT]
-If you enable physical interaction in a browser automation action, the browser can't be minimized, and the target tab must be focused.
+> If you enable physical interaction in a browser automation action, the browser can't be minimized, and the target tab must be focused.

 ## Building a browser automation flow